wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.5.0 =
 - Updated the Spanish language translation file.
+- Added translation for Spanish (Venezuela).
+Translation was done by Santos Guerra.
 - Improved the current page URL check for the renewal page.

 = 3.4.9 =
 - Fixed a member profile edit issue that was introduced in the previous version from JavaScript library update.